douglasbouchet/SwissFarmSimulation/src/main/scala/Plan.md

 How to reflect the fact that pollution of a farmer affects the land he crops on + water

 ADD water point to Land

+Take into account fact that production line of farm DEPENDS on fertilizer, pesticide and surface -> surface of crops can be get into the land required